Ericsson/CodecheckerVSCodePlugin/README.md

 ## Quick Start

-1. [Install CodeChecker], and optionally add it to the `PATH` environment variable.
+1. [Install CodeChecker] version 6.18.1 or later, and optionally add it to the `PATH` environment variable.
 2. Install the CodeChecker extension from the [Visual Studio Marketplace], from [Open VSX], or download manually from [Downloads].
 3. Check the path to CodeChecker, and set your preferred command-line arguments - see [Configuring CodeChecker] for more information.
 4. Open your project, and run an analysis, or browse through the found reports!